awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 The name or ID of the resource referenced by the event\.
 For example, the resource name might be "auto\-scaling\-test\-group" for an Auto Scaling group or "i\-1234567" for an EC2 instance\.

 ** Resource type **
 The type of resource referenced by the event\.
 For example, a resource type can be `Instance` for EC2 or `DBInstance` for RDS\.
-For more information, see [Resource Types Supported by CloudTrail Event History](view-cloudtrail-events-supported-resource-types.md)\.
+Resource types vary for each AWS service\.

 ** Time range **
 The time range in which you want to filter events\.
 You can filter events for the last 90 days\.